 “We knew we had to do something about that.”
 In order to continue to grow business, Veolia needed to accelerate the development of their emerging leaders and drive retention of high-potentials through a centralized program.

 “Veolia desired a true partnership with their leadership development provider.
-Together, we determined the current state of the organization and ways to tailor our program to their exact needs,” shares Marcia Mueller, VP of Leadership Development at IMPACT Group.
-“This enabled IMPACT Group to develop the best framework possible to address their imminent leadership gaps.”
+Together, we determined the current state of the organization and which program would meet their exact needs,” shares Marcia Mueller, VP of Leadership Development at IMPACT Group.

 Senior-level sponsorship is critical for the program’s success.
 As Marcia points out, “It sets the program apart and adds real value as executives see the future of their company, and employees gain exposure to senior-level staff they don’t interact with regularly.”
 The President of North America attends the program’s final presentations by participants, showing the top of the company truly cares about the program’s success.